Original Cast Precedent

-- Inverted with Pippin.
-The Leading Player was originally played on Broadway by Ben Vereen.
+- Inverted in the case of the Leading Player was originally played on Broadway by Ben Vereen.
 However, there really is no typical image of the Leading Player, and 'he' is as often a 'she' as not, and of all different ethnicities, body types, and ages (as long as he/she is older than Pippin).
-Pretty much the only stereotype of this role is that it's hardly ever played by a white male.
+The only stereotype of this role is that it's hardly ever played by a white male.

 - A straight example is that the original actor for Pippin had absolutely no luck with the costume department in regards to shoes.
 He could never find a pair of shoes that were comfortable, so one night, fed up, he decided to do the whole show barefoot.
 It wasn't easy.
 In his dressing room after the curtain call, Bob Fosse (the choreographer) came in.
 The actor prepared himself for a grovelling apology, but instead Fosse gushed, "I love it!
 Barefoot!
 Gives you that innocence."
 Since then, Pippin is always barefoot.

-- In Sweeney Todd: The Demon Barber of Fleet Street, Mrs. Lovett is almost always cast a little on the plump side or blowsy, like Angela Lansbury as opposed to the equally (perhaps more) likely possibility of her being thin and bony.
+- Mrs. Lovett is almost always cast a little on the plump side or blowsy, like Angela Lansbury as opposed to the equally (perhaps more) likely possibility of her being thin and bony.
 Christine Baranski is one of the few skinny Mrs. Lovetts.

 - Utterson in Jekyll & Hyde tends to be played by a black actor, despite no particular reason for this.

 - Higgins' songs in My Fair Lady were meant to be sung, not spoken, but many portrayers follow the precedent of original non-singer Rex Harrison.